ray-x/navigator.lua/README.md

     -- refer to lua/navigator.lua for more icons setups },
-  lsp_installer = false, -- set to true if you would like use the lsp installed by williamboman/nvim-lsp-installer lsp = {
+  lsp_installer = false, -- set to true if you would like use the lsp installed by williamboman/nvim-lsp-installer mason = false, -- set to true if you would like use the lsp installed by williamboman/mason lsp = {
     enable = true,   -- skip lsp setup if disabled make sure add require('navigator.lspclient.mapping').setup() in you -- own on_attach